michel1991/ocp-java-11/modulars/md/README.md

 * E. module-data.java
 * F. module-info.java

 The module-info.java file is used to declare a module.
 You must memorize the name of this file.

+##### Given the diagram in the previous question, what could we add to module-info.java
+##### in com.duck to allow the com.park package to reference the Duckling class,
+##### but not allow the Egg class to reference the Duckling class?
+* A. exports com.duckling;
+* B. exports com.duckling from com.park;
+* C. exports com.duckling to com.park;
+* D. exports com.park from com.duckling;
+* E. exports com.park to com.duckling;
+* F. None of the above

+It is not possible to provide access outside the module while also limiting access within the com.duck module.
+Options A and C are tempting because they do provide access in com.park.
+However, they do not prevent the Egg class in the com.egg package from accessing the com.duckling package.
+Remember that the com.egg package is in the com.duck module, so the access cannot be restricted.
+Therefore, option F is correct.